-- 1.1 Principles of fairness include: - a. avoiding potential bias by ensuring independent consideration at each stage of the process; - b. giving reasons for actions taken and decisions made by the University; - c. operating reasonable timescales for both submissions to and responses from the University; - d. providing an opportunity for both the student and the University to be equally heard and have equal access to documentation where matters proceed to a hearing. - 1.2 The University will ensure that students with protected characteristics, as defined under the Equality Act 2010, are treated fairly and without discrimination. - 1.3 Students appealing in good faith will not be disadvantaged as a result of making a submission under this Process. - 1.4 It is not the policy of the University to adjust marks, grades or degree classifications where a submission by a student is upheld at any stage of this Process (unless correcting marks entered in error), but to provide circumstances in which a student can demonstrate their academic ability unhindered. - 1.5 We reserve the right to transfer an appeal to another procedure if we feel it could be more appropriately addressed through a different University process, for example the Student Complaints Procedure. - 1.6 The University reserves the right to not respond to each individual point raised, if appropriate points will be grouped together when providing a response. - 1.7 The University considers that students will normally be able to meet the timescales in communicating with the University, including by electronic means, unless affected by circumstances beyond their reasonable control. - 1.8 The University will reasonably endeavour to comply with the timescales prescribed within this Process.
-Where the University is unable to do so, it will notify the student of any adjusted timescale or deadline.
+- 1.1 Principles of fairness include: - a. avoiding potential bias by ensuring independent consideration at each stage of the process; - b. giving reasons for actions taken and decisions made by the University; - c. operating reasonable timescales for both submissions to and responses from the University; - d. providing an opportunity for both the student and the University to be equally heard and have equal access to documentation where matters proceed to a hearing, and - e.
+Setting out a clear process for how the university will manage Academic Appeals. - 1.2 The University will ensure that students with protected characteristics, as defined under the Equality Act 2010, are treated fairly and without discrimination. - 1.3 If there are concerns regarding the student's wellbeing, any notifications and communications to the student will be managed appropriately, such as a personal conversation. - 1.4 Students appealing in good faith will not be disadvantaged as a result of making a submission under this Process. - 1.5 It is not the policy of the University to adjust marks, grades or degree classifications where a submission by a student is upheld at any stage of this Process (unless correcting marks entered in error), but to provide circumstances in which a student can demonstrate their academic ability unhindered. - 1.6 The University reserves the right to transfer an appeal to another procedure if we feel it could be more appropriately addressed through a different University process, for example the Student Complaints Procedure. - 1.7 The University reserves the right to not respond to each individual point raised, if appropriate, points will be grouped together when providing a response. - 1.8 The University considers that students will normally be able to meet the timescales in communicating with the University, including by electronic means, unless affected by circumstances beyond their reasonable control. - 1.9 The University will reasonably endeavour to comply with the timescales prescribed within this Process.
+Where the University is unable to do so, it will notify the student of any adjusted timescale or deadline. - 1.10 Freedom of speech and expression is at the heart of what universities are for, where the freedom to express ideas and debate opinions within the law is a fundamental principle.
+The application of this policy will therefore be undertaken in accordance with this principle.
+More information on the University's approach to Freedom of Speech and Academic Freedom can be found in its Code of Practice.